Orbital Trauma

 Symptoms of the eyes include bulging, discomfort, blurry vision, or double vision — resulting from inflammation in the soft tissue around the eyes and the muscles that move the eyes and eyelids.

-(570) 718-4800 or click here to request an appointment or for more information.
+(570) 718-4800 or click here to Schedule Appointment or for more information.